Skip to Main Content

 Computer Policy

 Laptops are provided to students that matriculate into the Doctor of Medicine, Pathologist Assistant, Doctor of Physical Therapy, Doctor of Occupational Therapy, and Master of Biomedical Science programs.
-Duke required software is installed on each laptop depending on Duke Health System and the program requirements.
+Duke required software is installed on each laptop depending Duke Health System and on the program requirements.
 Students are expected to use the Duke issued laptop during their time at Duke.
-Devices must be kept regularly up to date with all security updates provided by Apple, Microsoft, Google, or other vendors to keep the Duke Health systems secure.
+Devices must be kept regularly up to date with all security updates provided by Apple, Microsoft, Google or other vendors to keep the Duke Health systems secure.

 Students that go on an approved personal or medical leave of absence, that will be on a leave six months or longer, are required to meet with Medical School Education Information Technology (MedEdIT) staff to have their computers erased and returned to factory settings.
 This will remove Duke installed software from the computer.
 Students will continue to have access to their Duke email and most web-based applications during this time.
-Students should contact the MedEdIT staff once they have been approved to return from a leave of absence to have their laptops reconfigured and Duke software re-installed.
+Students should contact the MedEdIT staff once they have been approved to return from leave of absence to have their laptops reconfigured and Duke software re-installed.

 Students charged the technology fee that withdraw from the program or go on a leave of absence, cannot return the equipment for the technology fee to be waived.
 The only exception would be a student that receives a laptop and then withdraw prior to the first day of classes.
 Students that withdraw before the first day of classes and return the laptop (and iPad if one was issued) and accessories to the MedEdIT department in good condition within 20 days of the withdrawal, may have the technology fee waived.